openframeworks/ofBook/18_version_control_with_git/chapter.md

 Note that this chapter is only an introduction, and as such only touches the surface of Git's capabilities, both in the presented commands, and their options.
 Much more detailed information, including in-depth tutorials and a command reference, can be found online.
 Some links are collected at the end of the chapter, and most commands presented have a link to their online reference.

-In what follows, I'll explain the basic concepts of Git, show the typical operations involved in using Git with an openFrameworks project, give an overview of the basic operations of Git, and show you how to work with remote Git servers.
+In what follows, I'll explain the basic concepts of Git.
+After that, I'll show the typical operations involved in using Git with an openFrameworks project in a walk-through fashion.
+Then I will show you how to work with remote Git servers.

 ### Basic concepts